 But the other school of thought begs to differ.
 In a recent study, gerontologists argue that traditional factors that are associated with divorce among younger adults were also similarly important for older adults.
 Marital quality seems to be an important factor similar to younger adults.
 The unhappy connection has a direct correlation to the separation.
 Additionally, a shorter span of marriage that could be in the case of remarriages also leads to more tendency of divorce.
 These can be attributed to non-shared children but more investigation is still needed into these.

 Can turning points be triggering the depreciating marital quality?
 Or are they independent of the connection is debatable.
 But what is evident is that gray divorces are getting more common and acceptable in society and it is the next important socio-cultural discussion of our times.

 Finding Love in Later Life

 While Gray Divorces are up, so are new relationships beyond the limitation of age.
 Many would throw their hands up and agree that love can happen at any age.
 As separation rates are shooting up, people are opening up to possibilities of remarriages or gray marriages.
 This is finding a partner and marrying post-50.

-More people agree to the negative aspects of divorce causing severe financial stress and loneliness.
-But most divorcees agree with the more positive impact on the overall well-being.
+More people agree that the negative aspects of divorce cause severe financial stress and loneliness.
+But most divorcees agree with the more positive impact on overall well-being.
 They see more opportunities for freedom, and liberation and are open to the possibilities of newer relationships.
 An overall trend of gray remarriages gives them confidence.

 Although keeping in mind that love is love and judgments must be kept at bay, people are thus, living longer while understanding reality, and therefore don’t want to stick with loveless marriages or empty relationships.